 Types of Criminal Cases Our Firm Handles

 The team at Bogin, Munns & Munns understands criminal defense law.
-We are prepared to advocate for you during any time of criminal charge and are dedicated to ensuring your rights are protected throughout the process.
+Our lawyers in Clermont are prepared to advocate for you during any time of criminal charge and are dedicated to ensuring your rights are protected throughout the process.
 Some of the criminal offenses we commonly handle include:

 Some of the most harshly punished criminal offenses involve acts of violence.
 Violent crimes could be either a misdemeanor or a felony, depending on the severity of the injury.
 For example, an assault case might be a misdemeanor, while murder is always treated as a felony.